Witiko/doctoral-thesis/main.md

-We showed that our system could perform exact dense retrieval with almost no loss in accuracy. [@rygl2017semantic, Table 2; @ruzicka2017flexible, Section 4] We also showed that both our encoding and our system can be configured to trade off accuracy for speed and perform fast approximate dense retrieval [@rygl2017semantic, Figure 1; @ruzicka2017flexible, figures 1--14], see also Section \vref{sec:dense-retrieval-in-inverted-indices-speed}.
+We showed that our system could perform exact dense retrieval with almost no loss in accuracy. [@rygl2017semantic, Table 2; @ruzicka2017flexible, Section 4] We also showed that both our encoding and our system can be configured to trade off accuracy for speed and perform fast approximate dense retrieval[^37] [@rygl2017semantic, Figure 1; @ruzicka2017flexible, figures 1--14], see also Section \vref{sec:dense-retrieval-in-inverted-indices-speed}.

+ [^37]: See Section \vref{sec:dense-retrieval-in-inverted-indices-speed} for a
+        discussion of the trade offs between speed and accuracy.

 Our results showed that the dilemma of the digital mathematical libraries is
 false: Using our system, libraries can use more accurate dense retrieval